Team-Hydrogen/2025-ADC-Data/README.md

 ## Data Summary

 ### Starting Data

-- **Antenna Spherical Starting Antennae Coordinates** given in the Handbook in the format of Lat (deg) ,Long (deg) , Geodetic Terrain height (km).
+#### Antenna Spherical Starting Antennae Coordinates
+Given in the Handbook in the format of Lat (deg) ,Long (deg) , Geodetic Terrain height (km).

-- **HS Data Starting High School Data** detailing the position and velocity info of the Satellite, Earth, Moon, the line of sight and slant range of the antennae, and the timestamps collected.
+#### HS Data Starting High School Data
+Detailing the position and velocity info of the Satellite, Earth, Moon, the line of sight and slant range of the antennae, and the timestamps collected.

-- **Bonus Data Starting Bonus Data** showing the off-nominal path and does not contain line of sight or link budget
+#### Bonus Data Starting Bonus Data
+Showing the off-nominal path and does not contain line of sight or link budget

 ### Calculated Position-Based Data